Chapter 3: The Sin

 "Chapter 3: The Sin" is the third episode of the first season of the American streaming television series The Mandalorian.
 It was written by the series' showrunner Jon Favreau and directed by Deborah Chow.
 The episode takes place in the Star Wars universe five years after the events of Return of the Jedi (1983).
 In the episode, the Mandalorian successfully delivers the Child to the Client.
 However, the Mandalorian feeling guilty of handing over the Child decides to rescue the latter.
 This causes the two to become fugitives from the Guild, forcing them to leave Nevarro and go into hiding.

 It stars Pedro Pascal as the Mandalorian, while the Child is created through animatronics and puppetry augmented with visual effects.
 The episode also features co-stars Carl Weathers, Werner Herzog, Omid Abtahi, and Emily Swallow.
 Favreau was hired to be the showrunner of the series in March 2018, while Chow joined the series to direct two episodes for the season in October.
-Favreu also serves as the executive producer of the series alongside Dave Filoni, Kathleen Kennedy and Colin Wilson.
+Favreau also serves as the executive producer of the series alongside Dave Filoni, Kathleen Kennedy and Colin Wilson.

 "Chapter 3: The Sin" was released on the streaming service Disney+ on November 22, 2019.
 The episode received critical acclaim, with praise towards the action sequences, cinematography, and emotional weight.
 It received a Primetime Emmy Award nomination.